pgl10/Opera/README.md

 # Opera
 Rational numbers of any size (as big as needed)<br>
 <br>
 Opera performs the mathematically exact operations to rational numbers of any size.
-The command files are true small programs.
+The command files are true small programs.<br>
 <br>
 The class bigRa implements a rational number with its numerator and its denominator being integer numbers of any size, as big as needed, using the GMP library working like normal arithmetic created by Paul Herman.<br>
 <br>